 If you register for G Suite and get a BAA there are still a few steps to completed to make it HIPAA compliant as you still need to add encryption.
 Encryption is only in place for Google emails at rest, not emails in transit.
 If you wish to send PHI via Gmail-powered G Suite, you will need to register for an end-to-end email encryption service.

 There are multiple encryption services that can be used in conjunction with Gmail such as Google Apps Message Encryption (GAME) or a third-party email encryption solution like those provided by Identillect, LuxSci, Paubox, RMail, Virtru, or Zix.

-Once this is in place then steps must betaken to train your staff on the correct use of email, are aware of the internal and federal rules that govern the transmission of PHI via email, and they must take care to ensure the emails are sent to the appropriate recipient.
-Once this is up and running then consent must also be obtained from patients to send their PHI through email.
+Once encryption is in place, steps must be taken to train your staff on the correct use of email.
+Employees should be made aware of the internal and federal rules that govern the transmission of PHI via email, and they must take care to ensure the emails are sent to the appropriate recipient.
+Once the HIPAA-compliant email service has been established, healthcare organizations should obtained consent from patients before transmitting their PHI via email.